meilisearch/documentation/guides/advanced_guides/concat.md

 When your search contains several words, MeiliSearch applies a concatenation algorithm to it.

 When searching for multiple words, a search is also done on the concatenation of those words.
 When concatenation is done on a search query containing multiple words, it will concatenate the words following each other.
-Thus, the first and third word will not be concatenated without the second word.
+Thus, the first and third words will not be concatenated without the second word.

 #### Example